SpreadsheetGear/SpreadsheetGearExplorerSamples/README.md

   - **WPF Explorer Samples** - Windows Only
   - **Windows Forms Explorer Samples** - Windows Only

-To run applicable samples with Visual Studio Code, please also install at minimum the [.NET 6.0 SDK](https://dotnet.microsoft.com/en-us/download) and the [.NET Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-pack).
+To run applicable samples with Visual Studio Code, please also install the [.NET 6.0 SDK](https://dotnet.microsoft.com/en-us/download) and the [.NET Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-pack).
 After cloning the repo, open the root `SpreadsheetGearExplorerSamples` folder in VSCode and build & launch any of the above Explorer sample projects from the *Run and Debug* Side Bar.

 ![Visual Studio Code's Run and Debug Side Bar](images/vs-code-run-and-debug.png)